paulronla/Teochew-Pop-up-Dictionary/README.md

 A Chrome Extension that displays the Mandarin and Teochew pronunciations for Chinese characters

+## Update

+\[v.
+1.1.0\]
+- Pop-up implemented using Shadow DOM to isolate the play buttons from the web page CSS
+- Dictionary updated with more Standard Chinese words

 ## Screenshots

 ![Image from 汕了个头, a Teochew web variety show channel based in Shantou](screenshots/shanlegetou.png)